 Algae growth in your aquarium is all but inevitable and will happen at some stage in your hobbyist journey, probably multiple times too!
 Some algae growth is actually beneficial and normal for your tank, especially if you have a well-established one.
 However, if you notice excess algae growth and don't act on it, you will likely witness your fish and plants become very unwell in front of you.

 The majority of algae we see as hobbyists comes in the form of brown, green, red, or even film and it is usually first noticed residing on your tank glass or walls, plants, rock, and other aquarium décor.
 Fortunately, there are several ways to prevent this from happening, and also there are ways to remove and control an outbreak that is already in progress.
+Of course, it will help if you regularly clean your fish tank, you will not experience as many algae, however, it is still somewhat of an inevitability.

 What Are The Causes Of Algae Overgrowth?